© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wynters Armourie moated site is a scheduled monument protected by Historic England under reference 1016804.
 View the official record →

-Wynters Armourie is a moated site located in Essex, England, and forms part of the archaeological record of medieval settlement in the county.
+Wynters Armourie is a moated site located in Essex, England, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016804.

 Wynters Armourie moated site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016804.